 16 in-country dialogues conducted to date covering policy, sector assessment, and pipeline development

-Has maintained active involvement in Stockholm World Water Week, World Water Forum, Singapore International Water Week, World Water Congress, World Irrigation Forum, International River Symposium, Asia-Pacific Water Summit
+Has maintained active involvement in Stockholm World Water Week (annually), World Water Forum (every three years), Singapore International Water Week (every two years), World Water Congress/World Development Congress (annually), World Irrigation Forum (every three years), International River Symposium (annually), Asia-Pacific Water Summit (every three years), Fecal Sludge Management Conference (every two years)

-Has convened Asia Water Week, Asian Irrigation Forum and Asia Sanitation Dialogue alternately every 3 years since 2009
+Has convened Asia Water Week (now Asia Water Forum), Asian Irrigation Forum and Asia Sanitation Dialogue alternately every 3 years since 2009 as ADB's flagship water events

-Has forged cooperation with knowledge partners and centers of excellence such as IHE Delft, International Water Management Institute, International WaterCentre, Food and Agriculture Organization, Asian Institute of Technology, International Food Policy Research Institute, etc., and has actively supported the Asia-Pacific Water Forum and its related initiatives.
+Has forged cooperation with knowledge partners and centers of excellence such as IHE Delft, International Water Management Institute, International WaterCentre, Food and Agriculture Organization, Asian Institute of Technology, International Food Policy Research Institute, among others and has actively supported the Asia-Pacific Water Forum and its related initiatives.

 |Summary of Environmental and Social Aspects|